 Dr. King’s efforts laid the foundation for union rights and anti-discrimination laws that protect employees.
 His legacy lives on through the state’s commitment to upholding California employee rights and labor laws that promote fairness.

-Today, workers are protected by laws that ensure equal treatment and provide safeguards against discrimination based on race, gender, and other factors.
+Today, workers are protected by comprehensive laws like the Fair Employment and Housing Act (FEHA), enforced by the California Civil Rights Department (CRD), that ensure equal treatment and provide safeguards against discrimination.
 In this blog, we will explore how MLK’s vision still shapes the protections and opportunities available to California workers today.

 Martin Luther King Jr. and the Fight for Equality